 Who can you partner with?
 Are there any local institutions or organizations that already are or could become champions for the night sky?
 Some examples of valuable local partners might include schools, electric utilities, local parks, the chamber of commerce, a prominent local business, the local government, the Lions or Rotary Clubs, local Keep Texas Beautiful groups, etc.

 How will you promote it?
-We will help promote it through the NightSkyMonth.org website, our HCA newsletter, and social media: #NightSkyMonth.
+Events shared with the Hill Country Alliance will be promoted through the NightSkyMonth.org website, our HCA newsletter, and social media under #NightSkyMonth.
 What are other good ways for you to promote the event in your area?
-Check out our promotional toolkit, including our sample press release, for more on this.
+Check out our promotional toolkit for additional resources such as a sample press release for more on this.

 COVID safety.
 Unfortunately, we all have to keep COVID safety in mind this year.
 If you are considering an in-person event, please ensure that social distancing will be possible and make sure to check-in with your local government for additional guidelines or rules.

 Contests of many kinds – poetry contests, art contests, photography contests, songwriting contests, and so on—with a night sky theme are good options to get the community involved in a COVID-safe way.
-People can enter their submissions over the internet.
-It might be practical to have an in-person event for folks to share their submissions with the community, or that can take place over the internet as well.
+When deciding how participants can best share their submissions, weigh the pros and cons of in-person or online events.

 We are here to help – please let us know if you would like to discuss any of these ideas or your own ideas and we will be happy to assist!
-Email info@hillcountryalliance.org
+Email amy@starryskyaustin.com.